 - Helping customers who've been victims of identity theft and working with the New Zealand Police to help make sure offenders are caught

-- Advice to customers who have security concerns
+- Providing advice to customers who have security concerns.

 How you can protect yourself

 - Keep your contact details up-to-date so we can let you know if we notice any suspicious transactions on your accounts.

 - Keep your letterbox secure – have a lock.

 - Keep your personal information in a safe place at home – a home safe isn't a bad idea.

 - Only allow access to your online networking sites to people you know, and don't volunteer information that isn't necessary.

 - Destroy your personal information, don't just throw it away – opportunistic criminals have no qualms about going through your rubbish.